Luxury Liner Shetland

 Orbital Spa & Cruise

-• Official word is, the Shetland is taking care of forces wounded in the fighting with Gallia.
-While we do that, we also still receive guests from all over Bretonia who want to see the damage the Gallic forces left on us.
-But I think the company is trying to capitalize on the skill of our captain, and turn the Shetland in some kind of war hero attraction.
+• The Shetland used to take care of forces wounded in the fighting with Gallia.
+While we did that, we also still received guests from all over Bretonia who wanted to see the damage the Gallic forces left on us.
+The company was trying to capitalize on the skill of our captain, and turn the Shetland in some kind of war hero attraction.
 "Shetlands Survival", I suppose there's worse ways to serve Bretonia.
-It's a major morale boost for the soldiers and people, one they desperately needed after Leeds was lost.
+It was a major morale boost for the soldiers and people, one they desperately needed after Leeds was lost.

 • Home.
 Finally home again.
 You have no idea what it was like, travelling from Edinburgh to Dublin by conventional engines only.
 These liners aren't built for interstellar travel without the aid of Jump Gates.
 Our engines are designed for slow runs around a starsystem.
 It is amazing that our captain managed to pilot us across!

 • The Shetland was heavily damaged when Gallia attacked her.
 Attacking a civilian liner...
 There is no excuse for that!
 After the crew and passengers were rescued in Dublin, the ship was ferried to Southampton for repairs.
-It is fully spaceworthy again, but will require a much more extensive overhaul before it's suitable for luxuary cruises.
-There's no room in Southampton for that right now.
+It became fully spaceworthy again, but will require a much more extensive overhaul before it's suitable for luxury cruises.
+That's precisely why the liner is in Curacao orbit now - a lot of tourists, not a lot of movement.

 Bretonia Armed Forces

-• I was with the Shetland when it was forced to flee Edinborough.
+• I was with the Shetland when it was forced to flee Edinburgh.
 Me and twelve other fighters had to face off against seven Gallic squadrons.
 I was one of three ships that managed to survive.
 I don't know what became of the others, my own wing kept close to the Shetland as it withdrew into deep space.
 Eventually, we were forced to dock on her and became passengers ourselves.
+I'm one of the border control officers aboard the Shetland now, while it is within Bretonia's reach.
+After that, I'm probably off to the Dublin frontier.

 Border World Exports